MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-limit-instrumentation-to-specific-functions.md

 ---
-title: "How to: Limit Instrumentation to Specific Functions | Microsoft Docs" ms.date: "11/04/2016" ms.topic: "conceptual"
+title: How to: Limit Instrumentation to Specific Functions | Microsoft Docs ms.date: 11/04/2016 ms.topic: how-to
 helpviewer_keywords:
-  - "performance tools, limiting instrumentation to functions" ms.assetid: bd98d6bf-2560-4eba-b063-2facb09f87c4
+  - performance tools, limiting instrumentation to functions ms.assetid: bd98d6bf-2560-4eba-b063-2facb09f87c4
-author: "mikejo5000"
+author: mikejo5000
-ms.author: "mikejo"
+ms.author: mikejo
 manager: jillfra
 monikerRange: 'vs-2017'
 ms.workload:
-  - "multiple"
+  - multiple
 ---
 # How to: Limit instrumentation to specific functions
 You can limit instrumentation and data collection to one or more functions by setting options in the **Advanced** page of the **Performance Session** or target binary property pages: